 When you come to the Memphis CAC, you’ll learn about other services, like therapy and advocacy, which may help you and your child during this time.

 In some cases, a forensic medical exam will be needed.
-Forensic medical exams are conducted at the Shelby County Rape Crisis Center.
-If you are told that your child needs a forensic medical exam, your investigator or advocate will help you schedule an appointment.
+Forensic medical exams are conducted by Shelby County Crime Victims & Rape Crisis Center's (SCCVRC) specially trained nurse practitioners.
+If you are told your child needs a forensic medical exam, your investigator or advocate will help you schedule an appointment at a SCCVRC office clinic.
+SCCVRC has a clinic onsite at the Memphis CAC.

 The Memphis CAC is based on a nationally recognized model of care.
 The child advocacy center model has been shown to be a more child-friendly, effective community response to reported child abuse.
 We ask parents and caregivers about their experience at the center on a regular basis.
 Here is what some had to say: